AOEpeople/meals/README.md

   * ROLE_USER: basically everyone who is allowed to join the meals
   * ROLE_KITCHEN_STAFF: allowed to create and edit dishes and meals
-  * ROLE_GUEST: for users who is invited for a meal, customers etc.
+  * ROLE_GUEST: for users who are invited for a meal, customers etc.
-  * ROLE_ADMIN: for users who is admin
+  * ROLE_ADMIN: for users who are admin
-  * ROLE_FINANCE: for users who is finance
+  * ROLE_FINANCE: for users who are finance

 ### Test data